rpj/spring83/README.md

 If called with `--strict`, will _only_ return when a key pair is found that is valid _this calendar year_.

-The output format matches the format that [Robin's client expects](https://github.com/robinsloan/spring-83-spec/tree/main/demo-client) and will be named in the same format.
+The output format matches the format that [the client](https://followersentinel.com/) and will be named in the same format.

 ## Interacting